atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 Lumley

 Lumley had said to her concerning them in a negligent manner.
-'Molly, not having had the smallest idea of the Lumleys leaving the country, was quite struck at the intelligence, and exclaimed — Good God!
+'Molly, not having had the smallest idea of the Lumleys leaving the country, was quite struck at the intelligence, and exclaimed --Good God!
 This place, will be absolutely a desert when thy are gone.
 We must persuade our mother to go too."
 You may easily persuade my mo " said Fanny; but, I think, Ijil my father will never be prevailed Ijj upon."